Rishild/Global-Happiness-Report-Analysis/README.md

 This project analyzes the World Happiness Report dataset, focusing on factors that influence happiness scores across different countries and years.
 Using Power Query for data preparation and Power BI for visualization, the analysis provides insights into global well-being, regional differences, and the key drivers of happiness.

+🎯 Aim of the Project

+The aim of this project is to analyze and visualize data from the Global Happiness Report to understand the key factors that influence happiness across different countries and years.
+By exploring indicators such as GDP per capita, social support, life expectancy, freedom, generosity, and corruption perception, the project seeks to provide insights into global well-being trends and highlight patterns that shape the quality of life worldwide.

 🗂️ Files in this Repository

 ->Global Happiness Report Analysis.pbix → Power BI Dashboard file with all visuals and insights.